-Physics and Earth Science have receive two full-time faculty leading to extensive lab overhauls that require a lot of technician labor managing budgets, ordering, and the organization and storage of new equipment.
-These improvements in the labs have already begun to yield promising results in student success (see Physics PR figure 2), but their maintenance and continuing development will generate additional work for many more semesters as well.
+Physics and Earth Science have recently had extensive lab updates/overhauls that require a lot of technician labor managing budgets, ordering, and the organization and storage of new equipment.
+These improvements in the labs have already begun to yield promising results in student success (see Physics PR figure 1), but their maintenance and continuing development will generate additional work for many more semesters as well.

-• Physics and Engineering are rapidly approaching growth capacity without further lab support
+Physics and Engineering are rapidly approaching growth capacity without further lab support

 We are limited in adding new sections by lab space and technician coverage.
 We cannot add more sections (and thus FTES) without morning coverage and the current system of faculty/students supporting the engineering labs is unsustainable.
 Both physics and engineering are still growing.
 Enrollments are full and waitlists are beginning to rise.
-If physics becomes bottlenecked, then that will impact the engineering and vise versa.
+If physics becomes bottlenecked, then that will impact the engineering and vice versa.